Review of Wings of Honneamise: Royal Space Force (1987)

 Anno Hideaki (animation director), Yamaga Hiroyuki (director).

-The plot includes the horrible crime of attempted rape, which is germane to the theme and treated with appropriate gravity.
-This motif has nonetheless made the film infamous among US prudes, partly because the English-language dub—I am told—handled it poorly by implying the victim takes responsibility.
-The Japanese script has no such implication.
-Instead, Riquinni consistently thwarts and then ignores every one of Shirotsugh’s sexual ouvertures as if they never happened.
-He is baffled by this behaviour, and there is no specific explanation for it.
-In the clouded flashback that illustrates Riquinni’s description of Manna’s parents, the mother cries “please stop” (yamete kudasai), which implies that sexual assault may have occurred there too.
+The most crucial point in the treatment of the main theme comes earlier.
+The plot includes the horrible crime of attempted rape, treated with appropriate gravity.
+I have never heard the English-language dub, but I have heard a rumour that it implies the victim takes responsibility for the crime.
+Perhaps that is why some US prudes reject the film as sexist.
+In the Japanese script, on the morning after Shirotsugh sexually assaults her, Riquinni apologizes for hitting him, not for anything else.
+Throughout the film, she consistently thwarts and then ignores every one of Shirotsugh’s ouvertures—including the assault—as if they never happened.
+She does not invite them or take any responsibility for them.
+That fact does not require any explanation, but the true relationship between the abortive rape and the theme of the film does perhaps need an explanation.
+To start with, in the clouded flashback that illustrates Riquinni’s description of the adopted Manna’s parents, the mother cries “please stop” (yamete kudasai), which implies that sexual assault may have occurred there too.
 Riquinni is careful not to fight in front of the traumatized child, but that does not explain why she does not reprimand or distance herself from Shirotsugh later on.
 I find it insufficient to assume that she tolerates him because she needs his help on account of her poverty and social isolation.
 Perhaps she forgives him, but that would require her to be superhumanly merciful like Nausicaä of the Valley of the Wind (1982), of which there is no sign.
 Instead, in the very last scene, she clings to her unforgiving religious zealotry.
-There is also no evidence of an internalized sexism strong enough to support the interpretation that she blames herself.
+While Shirotsugh and Manna change as characters, Riquinni does not.

+That central theme, carried on the dramatic level of the plot, is more significant than the ambiguous triumph of the phallic launch.
+That launch happpens over an open military conflict, the stereotypical backdrop of a conventional epic fantasy.
+This is not such a fantasy, but the two levels work well together.
 Honneamise represents so much of Gainax in my mind: esoteric in concept and sufficiently ambitious in execution to give the industry a kick in the pants.
 The industry felt little this time around.
 In 1992, a project to make a sequel called Uru in Blue (Blue Uru) died on the vine due to profound economic problems at the studio following the closing of General Products.
 These problems eventually drove the studio to bankruptcy.
 I can dream of what the sequel project would have been, aside from unnecessary.

 References here: Nerd argues about distinction between fantasy and science fiction, “Daicon IV Opening Animation” (1983), Gunbuster: Aim for the Top!
 (1988), Legend of the Galactic Heroes (1988), Planetes (2003), Blue Blazes (2014), Hidden Figures (2016), Violet Evergarden (2018).